-Is This Financial Company Cheap According to Graham?
+Is This Financial Company Cheap, According to Graham?

-Earlier this year, I spent some time dissecting Benjamin Graham's The Intelligent Investor, the seminal book on value investing.
+I recently spent some time dissecting Benjamin Graham's The Intelligent Investor, the seminal book on value investing.
 Along the way, I talked about the Graham number as a means of valuation when it comes to stocks.
 The formula is pretty straightforward: Multiply earnings per share by book value per share, then multiply that by 22.5, and finally take the square root.
 The result, in dollars, is the Graham number.

 Who are they?